msi1427/Activity-Recognition-using-Accelerometer-Data/README.md

 We used KNN, Naive Bayes, SVM, Random Forest and Softmax Regression with Deep Neural Networks.
 Among them, Softmax Regression was the fastest and KNN was the most accurated.
 # Framework and IDE
 Google Colab, Numpy, Pandas, Tensorflow, Keras.
+# Result
+Our team got first in the challenge.